laurencelundblade/t_cose/README.md

 test coverage, but the code should handle them all correctly.

-#### PSA Crypto -- Makefile.psa
+#### PSA/MbedTLS

-As of March 2022, t_cose works with the PSA 1.0 Crypto API as implemented by Mbed TLS 2.x and 3.x.
+As of March 2022, t_cose works with the PSA 1.0 Crypto API as implemented by MbedTLS 2.x and 3.x.
+In theory t_cose might work with a PSA implementation other than MbedTLS, but it is not tested and some t_cose features not supported by PSA would have to be disabled.

 This integration supports SHA-256, SHA-384 and SHA-512 with
 ECDSA, EdDSA or RSAPSS to support the COSE algorithms ES256, ES384 and